Theory of knowledge (IB course)

-Theory of Knowledge (TOK) is a compulsory core subject of the International Baccalaureate Diploma Programme.
+Theory of Knowledge (TOK) is a compulsory core subject of the International Baccalaureate Diploma Programme covering, for example, epistemological topics.
 It is marked on a letter scale (A-E) and aims to "provide an opportunity for students to reflect on the nature of knowledge, and on how we know what we claim to know."
 Students who attain an E will not be able to receive their final IB Diploma.